The Challenge II Program

 Advances in language skills, research, writing, dialogue, and debate continue as Challenge II moves into a more rhetorical format than earlier Challenges.
 Elocution or “style” in written and oral presentations gains importance as students learn and practice new types of rhetorical skills, including persuasive, impromptu, and debate presentations.

-Freedom provides opportunities for noble CHOICES.
+Freedom allows opportunities for noble CHOICES.

 British Literature (First and Second Semesters)